How does a responsible society deal with waste streams in the most sustainable way – may it be plastic waste, electronics, organic material or tyres?

 Landfilling is the worst choice possible.
 Nevertheless, this is still common practice in many parts of the world.
 Landfilling of tyres is a particularly bad solution, as they take up a lot of space, they are not biodegradable, and they make an excellent breeding ground for insects and vermin.
 In the EU, landfilling of tyres has been banned since 2003.

-The waste hierarchy is part of EU legislation, Directive 2008/98, and is also on the verge of being implemented as environmental legislation in other parts of the world.
+The waste hierarchy is part of EU legislation, Directive 2008/98, and is also being implemented as environmental legislation in other parts of the world.
 It is an obligation for EU member states to look for waste disposal solutions as high up in the hierarchy as possible.
 The scientific tool used to measure the impact of different waste disposal solutions is called Life Cycle Assessment.